onihei0910/kenkenpa/README.md

 #### `reducer`

 - type: str
-- rThis is a string representing the key for the reducer.
+- This is a string representing the key for the reducer.

 To use a reducer, you need to register it with the StateGraphBuilder.[コード全文](tests/example/conditional_branching_test.py)